Territorial elections

 • completing an online application and uploading a copy of your ID, or

 • downloading and printing the application form.
-The completed application and a copy of your ID can be mailed or faxed to Elections Yukon.
+The completed application and a copy of your ID can be mailed or faxed to Elections Yukon at (867) 393-6977.

-The online and downloadable applications will be posted online shortly after an election is called.
+The online and downloadable applications are posted online once an election has been called.

 If you are planning to vote by mail, you are encouraged to submit your application early.
 All voting by mail is done by special ballot.